-GlobalData, a leading data and analytics company, has revealed its global league tables for top 10 financial advisers in technology, media & telecom (TMT) sector by value and volume for 2020 in its report, ‘Global and TMT M&A Review and Financial Adviser League tables’.
+GlobalData, a leading data and analytics company, has revealed its global league tables for top 10 financial advisers in technology, media & telecom (TMT) sector by value and volume for 2021 in its report, ‘Global and Technology, Media & Telecom M&A Report Financial Adviser League Tables 2021’.

 Top advisers by value and volume

 Goldman Sachs and Houlihan Lokey emerged as the top M&A financial advisers in the TMT sector for 2021 by value and volume, respectively.

 Goldman Sachs advised on 148 deals valued at $339.8bn, while Houlihan Lokey advised on 188 deals worth $20.5bn.

 GlobalData lead analyst Aurojyoti Bose said: “Goldman Sachs emerged as the clear winner in terms of value as it was the only firm to cross the $300 billion mark.
 Goldman Sachs also occupied the second position by volume, as it was among the few firms to advise on more than 100 deals during 2021.